population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 Furthermore, the four months after each lockdown show similar stringency levels, with stringency only dropping in September 2020.

-![Revised Stringency Index, Time Spent at Residential Locations, Daily New Covid Cases per 100,000 persons and New Deaths per 100,000, and Data Collection Window for Each UHFS Survey Round](../figures/combined.pdf){#fig:combined}

 That the lockdown policies were enforced is shown by the substantial increases in the amount of time spent at residential locations during the April through June 2020 and the June through August 2021 periods.
-Despite some remaining restrictions during the second and third rounds, the time spent at residential locations had returned to almost the baseline by the end of the second round's data collection in mid-August 2020, which is why we did not include the third round as a lockdown round.
+Despite some remaining restrictions during the second and third rounds, the time spent at residential locations had returned to almost the baseline by the end of the second round's data collection in mid-August 2020.
 Through the non-lockdown periods, the time spent at home remained relatively stable except for the Christmas and New Year's celebrations.

 The number of confirmed infections and deaths from Covid remained low in Uganda until halfway through 2021.
 For context, even with the spike in cases in 2021, Uganda's cumulative number of cases per 100,000 at the end of 2021 was only 306.9 compared with 16,294.5 in the US.
 Furthermore, as in many other developing countries, the number of Covid deaths was low.
 Even with the increase in cases and deaths by the end of 2021, Uganda